lazyxeon/Genesis-Code-Protocol/README.md

 # Genesis-Recursive-Code-Protocol-
-a recursively-structured, AI-native invention framework, with Tree-of-Thought-based discovery and dual-scientist invention refinement.
+A recursively-structured, AI-native invention framework, with Tree-of-Thought-based discovery and dual-scientist invention refinement.